Samnite Wars: From 327 BC to 322 BC

 Quintus Publilius Philo positioned his army between Paleopolis and Neapolis to isolate them from each other.
 Meanwhile, the Romans introduced an institutional novelty: Publilius Philo and Cornelius Lentulus should have gone back to Rome at the end of their term (to make way for the consuls elected for the next year, who would continue the military operations), instead, their military command (but not their authority as civilian heads of the Republic) was extended until the termination of the campaigns with the title of proconsuls.
 In 326 BC two leading men of Naples, who were dissatisfied with the misbehaviour of the Samnite soldiers in the city, arranged a plot, which enabled the Romans to take the city, and called for renewed friendship with Rome.
-In Samnium the towns of Allifae, Callifae, and Rufrium were taken by the Romans.
+In Samnia the towns of Allifae, Callifae, and Rufrium were taken by the Romans.
 The Lucanians and the Apulians (from the toe of Italy) allied with Rome.

-News of an alliance between the Samnites and the Vestini (Sabellians who lived by the Adriatic coast, to the north-east of Samnium) reached Rome.
+News of an alliance between the Samnites and the Vestini (Sabellians who lived by the Adriatic coast, to the north-east of Samnia) reached Rome.
 In 325 BC the consul Decimus Junius Brutus Scaeva ravaged their territory, forced them into a pitched battle and took the towns of Cutina and Cingilia.
 The dictator Lucius Papirius Cursor, who had taken over the command of the other consul, who had fallen ill, inflicted a crushing defeat on the Samnites in an unspecified location in 324 BC.
-The Samnites sued for peace and the dictator withdrew from Samnium.
+The Samnites sued for peace and the dictator withdrew from Samnia.
 However, the Samnites rejected Rome's peace terms and agreed only a one-year truce, which they broke when they heard that Papirius intended to continue the fight.
 Livy also said that in that year the Apulians became enemies of Rome.
 Unfortunately, this information is very vague as the region of Apulia was populated by three separate ethnic groups, the Messapii in the south, the Iapyges in the centre and the Dauni in the north.
 We know that only Daunia (Land of the Dauni) was caught up in this war.
 However, this was a collection of independent city-states.
 Therefore, we do not know who in this area became enemies of Rome.
-The consuls for 323 BC fought on the two fronts, with C. Sulpicius Longus going to Samnium and Quintus Aemilius Cerretanus to Apulia.
+The consuls for 323 BC fought on the two fronts, with C. Sulpicius Longus going to Samnia and Quintus Aemilius Cerretanus to Apulia.
 There were no battles, but areas were laid waste on both fronts.
 In 322 BC there were rumours that the Samnites had hired mercenaries and Aulus Cornelius Cossus Arvina was appointed as Dictator.
-The Samnites attacked his camp in Samnium, which he had to leave.
+The Samnites attacked his camp in Samnia, which he had to leave.
 A fierce battle followed and eventually the Samnites were routed.
 The Samnites offered to surrender, but this was rejected by Rome.